nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Source code, by Bill Gates

+★★★★☆

+Autobiography of Bill Gates from early childhood to the early steps of Microsoft.
+An interesting work for many reasons, not the least of which is that I find myself in many of the traits and passions of young Gates, on an almost disturbing level.
+One of the main characters recounts a key moment: the advent of micro and personal computers, and how they changed everything.

 ### Papyrus, by Irene Vallejo

 ★★★★☆